-That is a charcuterie board, or a meet and cheese board.
+That is a charcuterie board, or a meat and cheese board.

-Depending on the amount of people visiting, it may just be a simple tray with pepperoni, cheese and crackers.
+Depending on the number of people visiting, it may just be a simple tray with pepperoni, cheese, and crackers.

 This is one that was just served at my sister’s house: